Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 2: Saute on stove top

 Next, drain the beans once again and set aside.
+You can include reserved cooking liquid in your sauce, but it is not necessary for this recipe.
 Preheat the oven to 325F.

 In a large dutch oven or other oven-proof pot, add the diced bacon and cook until crispy.
 Remove with a slotted spoon.
 Leave about 1-2 tbsp of bacon grease in the pot, but you can discard the rest.